rebelsky/sams-assorted-musings-reflections/posse-termination.md

 have been interesting, I don't think I've been to one as powerful as the Posse Plus retreat.
 We have big shoes to fill, as it were.
 I hope we do so quickly.

+---

+As always, I appreciate comments and criticisms.

+*Version 1.1 of Friday, 22 April 2016*